alexmartyniuk/zbyrach-api/README.md

 ## PDF service

-[PDF service](https://github.com/alexmartyniuk/zbyrach-pdf-service) is an internal service for Zbyrach that provides HTTP web API for converting and storing the PDF files for articles.
+PDF service is an internal service for Zbyrach that provides HTTP web API for converting and storing the PDF files for articles.
+It has own [repository](https://github.com/alexmartyniuk/zbyrach-pdf-service).

 ![](https://github.com/alexmartyniuk/zbyrach-api/blob/master/docs/img/pdf-service-swagger.png?raw=true)